 This study examines the user’s checkout experience.
 It specifically looks at how sites can improve the shopping cart and checkout flow to ensure fewer users abandon their purchase.
-This study includes areas such the shopping cart, users privacy concerns, form field usability, the flow and layout of checkout pages, 3rd party payment, validation errors, etc.
+This study includes areas such the shopping cart, users privacy concerns, form field usability, gifting features, the flow and layout of checkout pages, 3rd party payments, validation errors, etc.

 Below the methodology for each of the research methods is described in detail.

 To purchase access to the Checkout Usability Report & Benchmark go to: baymard.com/checkout-usability